JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

-#
+# Pagination & Aggregation Sorting Party Time! & The Afterparty: Punting Bugs into the Abyss

 I'm thinking about making it so users can personalize how many names ect they want to show on each page.

-And users can give a page number, so they can jump back and forth through their filtered list 🤔
+And users can give a page number, so they can jump back and forth through the filtered list 🤔

 Twitter Post Link: https://twitter.com/Janetthedev/status/1637137770035679232 10:03 AM · Mar 18, 2023